breast reconstruction Philippines

 Aside from aesthetics, one of the major concerns of women who want to have breast reconstruction is safety.
 To mitigate the inflammation and fibrotic response of the patient’s body, Motiva®’s SmoothSilk®/SilkSurface® has a uniform surface and is designed to enhance biocompatibility, lowering the risk of infection, biofilm formation, and other breast implant complications.

 Lastly, some patients tend to misplace their implant card and important documents.
-It is why Motiva® came up with RFID-enabled implants called Qid®.
+It’s why Motiva® came up with RFID-enabled implants called Qid®.
 Its unique security technology allows providers to use an external wearable reader to identify Motiva implant details post-surgery, even if a printed implant identification card is not available.

 What Are the Risks and Benefits of Breast Reconstruction?